 Documenter for MySQL allows you to execute large scripts without opening them in the SQL editor and loading the whole script in memory.
-When you try to open a large script, you will be prompted to execute it with help of the Execute Script Wizard.
+When you try to open a large script, you will be prompted to execute it with the help of Execute Script Wizard.

 To execute a large script, do the following:

-In the SQL file encoding field, check that the file encoding is selected correctly.
-The program automatically selects it basing on the script, if it fails, the default encoding (the current Windows encoding on the machine where the program is running) is selected.
+- In the SQL file encoding field, check that the file encoding is selected correctly.
+The program automatically selects it basing on the script.
+If it fails, the default encoding (the current Windows encoding on the machine where the program is running) is selected.
 You can always select a required encoding from the drop-down list.

 Tip: See all script execution messages in the Output window.